 During the session, we called for a balanced approach to energy pricing, and fair and predictable energy costs to enable manufacturers to plan and operate more effectively, ultimately driving the growth of the manufacturing sector.
-We also emphasized the need for policy reforms to support renewable energy adoption, highlighting its environmental benefits and potential to stabilize energy supply for manufacturers.
-Additionally, we advocated for the restructuring of the Time of Use tariff to encourage off-peak energy consumption, optimizing geothermal energy use, and reducing reliance on costly petro-thermal generators.
+We also emphasized on the need for policy reforms to support renewable energy adoption, highlighting its environmental benefits and potential to stabilize energy supply for manufacturers.
+Additionally, we advocated for restructuring the Time of Use tariff to encourage off-peak energy consumption, optimizing geothermal energy use, and reducing reliance on costly petro-thermal generators.

-The Senate Standing Committee on Energy expressed a commitment to working with KAM to address the energy concerns raised.
+The Senate Standing Committee on Energy, expressed a commitment to working with KAM to address the energy concerns raised.

-• KAM, ARSO partner to Boost Standards' Harmonization: KAM and the African Organisation for Standardisation (ARSO) formalized their partnership with a Memorandum of Understanding (MoU) to further the ongoing harmonisation of standards for nicotine products.
+Standards' Harmonization: KAM and the African Organisation for Standardisation (ARSO) formalized their partnership with a Memorandum of Understanding (MoU) to further the ongoing harmonisation of standards for nicotine products.
 This initiative is set to enhance product safety, boost competitiveness, and support the growth of local manufacturing.